-Nestled in the mountains of Saitama, a prefecture famous for having “nothing,” is a whimsical park for children.
-However, unlike most parks in Japan, the Akeba no Kodomo Mori Koen is not simply a wide, open space where people gather.
+Nestled in the mountains of Saitama—a prefecture famous for having “nothing”—is a whimsical park for children.
+However, unlike most parks in Japan, the Akebono Kodomo no Mori Koen is not simply a wide, open space where people gather.
 Instead, it is a collection of adorable buildings, bridges, a tree house, and a light-house in the center of a small pond.
-On weekends, it is packed with screaming children, families, and groups of school-children.
+On weekends, it is packed with screaming kids, families, and groups of school-children.

-The most impressive building was the white, adobe style house with solar panels live grass growing on the roof.
-The inside of the building was three floors, with elaborate, wooden staircases, beautiful iron railing, and small windows for children to climb through.
+The most impressive building was the white, adobe-style house with solar panels and real grass growing on the roof.
+The inside of the building houses three floors, with elaborate, wooden staircases, beautiful iron railing, and small windows for children to climb through.
 The house was decked out with beds, a kitchen, couches, or other places for children to play.
 The basement doubled as a dance studio and opened up to a nearby stream.

 You have to take your shoes off before entering the building; each entrance had nearly a hundred pairs of shoes scattered around.
 However, as a result, the floors were clean (since dust wasn’t being tracked in) and the furniture remained in good condition.

-All in all, Moominvalley Akeba no Kodomo Mori Koen is a great place to spend the afternoon.
-Families, couples, or even single old men are common to see walking through the hills.
+All in all, Moominvalley Akebono Kodomo no Mori Koen is a great place to spend the afternoon.
+It’s quite commons to see families, couples or even older folk walking through the hills.
 Near the entrance of the park is a gift shop, where you can buy any and all Moomin-related products (like pens, cups, blankets, food, or key chains).

-Next time you get a break, be sure to hop on a train down to Saitama and spend a wonderful afternoon at the whimsical Akeba no Kodomo Mori Koen, the Moominvalley of Tokyo.
+Next time you get a break, be sure to hop on a train down to Saitama and spend a wonderful afternoon at the whimsical Akebono Kodomo no Mori Koen, the Moominvalley of Tokyo.

 |Address:||893-1 Azu, Hanno, Saitama Prefecture 357-0046, Japan|